minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

 - :ref:`OpenID/OIDC <minio-external-identity-management-openid>` service accounts

 :ref:`STS <minio-security-token-service>` credentials **cannot** access buckets or objects over SFTP.
-To use STS credentials to authenticate, you must use an S3 API client or port.

 Authenticated users can access buckets and objects based on the :ref:`policies <minio-policy>` assigned to the user or parent user account.